techrityorg/Build4SocialGood/README.md

 You've just submitted your project to the Techrity #Build4SocialGood Program!
 We cannot wait see what you've made over the last 15 days!

 ## Questions?
-If you have questions or comments, please reach out to us on Slack chat (#build4socialgood).
+If you have questions or comments, please reach out to us on Slack chat (#hackathon).